hcxiong/crate/blackbox/docs/sql/statements/explain.rst

 for the supplied statement.
 The plan is returned as a nested object containing the plan tree.

-When issuing ``EXPLAIN ANALYZE`` the plan of the statement is also executed.
-In this case, timings of the different phases of the plan are returned instead of the plan itself.
+When issuing ``EXPLAIN ANALYZE`` the plan of the statement is executed and timings of the different phases of the plan are returned.

 ..
 NOTE::